metricswave/backend/content/collections/documentation/documentation.md

 - [React](/documentation/integrations/react): free, open-source JavaScript library utilized for crafting user interfaces based on components.
 - [Next.js](/documentation/integrations/next-js): a react framework for the Web.
 It enables you to create full-stack web applications by extending the latest React features.
+- [WordPress](/documentation/integrations/wordpress): MetricsWave is easy to integrate with your WordPress site and is designed to be user-friendly for site owners of all skill levels.
 - [HTML and Javascript](/documentation/integrations/html-and-javascript): if you have a simple site, monitoring your traffic with MetricsWave is a matter of seconds.
 - [FlutterFlow](/documentation/integrations/flutterflow): a low-code builder for developing native mobile applications and you can use MetricsWave to log user behaviour.